tcwan/nxos-armdebug/guides/Eclipse-Docker-setup.md

 Since the template NxOS-Armdebug program has defined a breakpoint at the label `break`, it should indicate that the application exeuction has stopped at that breakpoint.

 The contents of variables and CPU registers can be inspected via the top middle panel.
+For the NXT, only the CPSR/SPSR and General Purpose Registers (`R0-R15`) are valid.
+The Floating-point registers are not found in the ARMv4T CPU used in the NXT and will show dummy content.

+Since GDB is primarily a C-based debugger, the variables will not show relevant information for ARM Assembly programs.

 ![Step-In Subroutine](images/pics/eclipse-gdb-remote-debug-stepin.png)